regdude/hair-removal/README.md

 - Works on all skin and hair colors

 Cons:
-- It is quite painful, many people cannot withstand the pain, but tends to be less painful than epilating
+- It is quite painful, many people cannot withstand the pain, some find it to be less painful than epilating
 - It is very likely to cause infection
 - Not recommended for sensitive skin
 - Most people will not be able to tolerate the pain in pubic area and other sensitive areas